 a spring fundraising campaign for the Bird Protection Fund.

 The 2016 Birdathon is now underway and lasts until June 15, 2016.

 This year our goal is to raise $70,000 for bird protection in Wisconsin

-Click on the map below to find YOUR team!
+Browse the team list or click on the map below to find YOUR team!

-You can do your Birdathon in your local park or natural area--or even in your own backyard!
+You can do your Birdathon in your local park or natural area--or even in your own backyard.

 Read the Wisconsin Natural Resources article for some stories from last year:

 Welcome new Birdathon teams!

 We love our returning and Signature Teams, but also want to extend a welcome to these brand-new Birdathoners;